Stonehenge: Interesting and Mysterious Facts.

 Left: Stonehenge, 3200-1600 B.C, showing its alignment to sunrise at... | Download Scientific Diagram

-One of the interesting facts here is this Stonehenge is designed to align with the movement of the Sun.
+One of the interesting facts here in this Stonehenge is designed according to the align of the movement of Sun.
 As we discussed earlier, this ancient site is related to ancient ritual activities.
 Likewise, this Stonehenge is working.
 It is also moves with bodies, such as the summer solstice sunrise and the winter solstice sunset.
-Between these events, the sun appears to rise or pass the above specific stones, that’s why this monuments has a magnificent cultural and religious importance to the builders.
+Between these events, the sun appears to rise or pass the above specific stones, due to this interesting behaviour people believed that this monuments has a magnificent cultural and religious importance to the builders.

 Stonehenge, UNESCO World Heritage Site, Salisbury Plain, Wiltshire, England, United Kingdom, Europe stock photo

-In 1986 Stonehenge was listed as a UNESCO World Heritage Site.
-Because of its attraction and standard as the idol for British cultural heritage and welcomes millions of travelers every year.
-The reason for recognition in UNESCO World Heritage Site is its outstanding universal value and prehistoric monument of Neolithic and Bronze Age dating back over 5000 years.
+In 1986 Stonehenge was listed as a UNESCO World Heritage Site, due to its epic natural view and unique standing stones.
+The reason for recognition in UNESCO World Heritage Site for its outstanding universal value and prehistoric monument of Neolithic and Bronze Age dating back over 5000 years.
 Archaeological and scientific research have proved its origins, construction techniques, and cultural significance are matters of consideration.
 Avebury is another archaeological site that also got UNESCO Heritage Site recognition in 1986.
+Today Stonehenge attracts welcomes millions of travelers year around and stand as the idol for British cultural heritage and legacy.

 Things to See and Do | English Heritage

-To protect and preserve the purpose of Stonehenge, visitors can access the center situated around 2.4 kilometers far away from the monument.
+Visitors can access the center situated around 2.4 kilometers far away from the monument.
 And it is a reservation of visit outside normal admission hours.
-Visitors should watch the exhibits, history and significance of Stonehenge before closing down the monument.
-Booking and reservation are limited due to heavy traffic and rush from tourists and sometimes restricted for Access to the stones during certain times.
+Visitors should watch the exhibits, history and significance of Stonehenge between 9:30 am to 5 pm.
+Booking and reservation are limited due to heavy traffic and rush from tourists and sometimes restricted for access to the stones during certain season.
 Even today this Stonehenge is still believed to have spiritual importance for some people.
-During some specific periods, like the summer solstice, when visitors can experience Stonehenge up close.
+During some specific periods, like the summer solstice, when visitors can experience Stonehenge in a very up.

 Description of Stonehenge | English Heritage